Hair Loss Evaluations

 This is most commonly seen in black women around the bitemporal/frontal scalp line.
 There is no treatment for this, but a more loose hairstyle is recommended to prevent further loss of hair.

 The key to treating any type of hair loss, but especially scarring alopecia, is early recognition of a problem and early intervention.
 This will help to keep what hair you have and hopefully prevent it from getting worse.
-PRP for hair loss is a great treatment option for any type of hair loss.
+PRF for hair loss is a great treatment option for any type of hair loss.
 We also recommend using products designed for hair loss.
 Viviscal PRO shampoo, condition, and elixir are designed for those who desire thicker, fuller looking hair.
 These products create the ideal environment for your hair to flourish by keeping your hair and scalp healthy.

 If you are worried about thinning or excessively shedding hair, get an evaluation by your dermatology specialist to see which treatments you are a candidate for.